rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.0.9 =
+= 3.0.10 =
-Requires BuddyPress 1.7 or higher, if using BuddyPress. * Add Media Count,Setting for Upload media,Feature image and other issues
+Requires BuddyPress 1.7 or higher, if using BuddyPress.
+Add Dahsboard Widget, Fix uploader for Mobile and Other minor bug fixes
 == Sponsors ==

 * *[Henry Wright](http://profiles.wordpress.org/henrywright-1)* has kindly sponsored the *Featured Media* feature.